 Contact provincial resources for additional forage or forage weed related information.

 Information in Forage U-Pick was compiled from past research data and forage publications (see Acknowledgements).
-Teams of forage professionals from across Western Canada reviewed parameters for every forage species based on soil zone/region.
-Teams then supplemented the existing written information with practical experience to define each forage's unique parameters.
+Teams of forage professionals from across Western and Eastern Canada reviewed parameters for every forage species based on soil zone/region.
+Teams then supplemented the existing written information with practical experience to define each forage’s unique parameters.
 Only forage species well-suited for the user-defined field characteristics and usage will be suggested.

 While Forage U-Pick provides a list of species suitable to the field characteristics provided, selecting a compatible forage mix is an additional consideration.